-The increase in current liabilities from FY 2018 to FY 2019 is mainly due to increased accounts payables at year end.
+The increase in current liabilities from FY 2019 to FY 2020 is mainly due to the unspent portion of CARES ACT funds which are unearned revenue until spent.

 Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, the long-term portion of Certificates of Participation debt, the College's share of the pension liabilities, and the College's share of the OPEB liability.